Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 September 12, 2016

-a minimum, they are saved from it.
-Obviously, however, things do happen to people that seem unexplainable or
+are saved from it.
+Obviously, however, things do happen to people that seem unexplainable or inexcusable for a

-inexcusable for a loving God to allow.
-Some people are able to praise God in spite of the event, while others become
+loving God to allow.
+Some people are able to praise God in spite of the event, while others become embittered

-embittered toward God or turn from Him entirely.
-As noted in the previous issue, a man wrote an article, based on
+toward God or turn from Him entirely.
+As noted elsewhere, a man wrote an article, based on these very questions,

 To put it openly and honestly, it does seem that God often goes out of His way to contradict Himself and leave us